Hours of operation

 Walk back around to the north side of Old Main to enter the museum.

-can be obtained at kiosks on the Riordan Ranch Rd. or San Francisco St.
+can also be obtained at kiosks on the Riordan Ranch Rd. or San Francisco St.

 entrance to campus, or online at nau.edu/parking.
 For questions regarding parking please contact us on the main telephone line during hours of operation.
 A Flagstaff Mountain Campus map with parking lot locations can be found here.